18th Edition course

 There is no fixed number but from my experience of the 16th Edition and 17th Edition, it seems that the IET will bring out a new edition approximately every 10 years and there will be 3 amendments per edition.
 So I would expect to see a new Edition of the Wiring regulations in 2028 but that’s just a rough guess.

-Why are the regulations updated?
+Why do the regulations need updating?

 Do you need to be an electrician to take the 18th Edition course?